-TWC Consulting Group works with CEOs and executive teams on corporate renewal, culture transformation, management excellence, performance management, and remuneration strategy, so results and development are produced by the system, not by individual heroics.
+The TWC Consulting Group works with CEOs and executive teams across corporate renewal, culture transformation, management excellence, performance management, and remuneration strategy: building organisations that perform because of how they're designed, not despite it.

 Five service lines.
 One underlying logic.